bids-standard/bids-specification/src/modality-specific-files/physiological-recordings.md

 the physiological recordings in the `<matches>_physio.tsv.gz` have been acquired with an *eye-tracker*.
-In the following, *eye-tracker* refers to the apparatus allowing the recording of gaze position and/or pupil size.
+In the following, *eye-tracker* refers to the apparatus allowing the recording of gaze position, and, optionally, pupil size.

 Eye-tracking data MUST be stored following the general specifications for `"generic"` physiological recordings.